-For new owners it sometimes comes as a shock to find out that your adorable new puppy does some things you would rather they didn’t – like play-bite, jump up and chew things.
+It can sometimes come as a shock to find out that your adorable new puppy does some things you would rather they didn’t – like nip, jump up and chew things.

-So far in their life, your puppy has only had their littermates and their mum to play and interact with – so they will see you and your family as their new playmates.
-This is great, as it helps with the bonding process but it is important that you encourage good habits from the beginning.
+So far, your puppy has only had their littermates and their mum to play and interact with so you and your family need to take on the role of teachers and playmates.
+This helps with the bonding process between you and your puppy and it’s important that you use the opportunity to encourage good habits from the start.

-Without this, your puppy will continue all the behaviours that they have grown up thinking are acceptable, and even desirable, into adulthood – and being bigger, stronger and with adult teeth, your dog can cause injury without meaning to or else just frighten someone with their boisterous behaviour.
+Without this, your puppy will continue all the behaviours that they have grown up thinking are acceptable, and even desirable, into adulthood.
+They’ll just be bigger, stronger and have adult teeth which mean your dog could accidentally cause an injury or frighten someone with their boisterous behaviour.

-So when your pup comes home with you, start to teach good manners straight away but again, remember that they are not being ‘naughty’, they are just behaving the natural way that they have learned in their early weeks of life.
+So when your pup comes home with you, start to teach the behaviours you’d like to see straight away.
+Remember though, they are not being ‘naughty’; they are just behaving the natural way that they have learned in their early weeks of life.

 To teach your puppy to behave appropriately needs gentle, positive reinforcement.
-This means that you encourage your puppy to do the things you want them to do – and reward them when they do so, usually with a tasty, healthy treat, so it becomes their new default behaviour.
-Always reward the 'good' - when your puppy is displaying the behaviour you want to see - and where possible, ignore the behaviours you don’t want to encourage so that they decrease.
+This means that you encourage your puppy to do the things you want them to do and reward them when they do so, usually with a tasty, healthy treat, so it becomes their new default behaviour.
+Always reward the behaviours you’d like your puppy to repeat and if your puppy displays behaviours you’d rather not see, use our dog training guides to teach them an alternative.

 Puppy teeth are sharp and their jaws are weak.
-This means that while bites hurt they don’t cause injury – and this helps them learn bite-inhibition from their littermates and their mum.
-As a result however the occasional painful nip might happen while you and your puppy are playing.
+This means that while bites hurt, they don’t cause injury and this helps them to learn bite-inhibition from their littermates and their mum.
+As a result, however the occasional painful nip might happen while you and your puppy are playing.

 When your puppy comes home with you and is living in a human family, they need to be taught that games with humans don’t include teeth!
 You don't want puppy biting to be a continued behaviour into adulthood but you do want to teach them appropriate ways for you to play and have fun together:

-- All interactions with your hands should be gentle and soothing – stroking, ear rubs, bottom scratching etc. Your puppy should learn that your hands are good things and not tug toys or dog chews!
+- All interactions with your hands should be gentle and soothing; stroking, ear rubs, back-scratching etc. Your puppy should learn that your hands are good things and not tug toys or dog chews.

-- For gentle games of tuggy, use toys and not your hands!
+- For gentle games of tug, use toys and not your hands.
 Your puppy needs to chew (and when they are teething, this is ever more important) but you should be encouraging them that toys are for chewing, hands aren’t.

-Even with your best intentions, your puppy will occasionally nip you – and sometimes may even seem to turn into a canine crocodile!
+Even with your best intentions, your puppy will occasionally nip you.
 First of all, don’t over-react.
-Yes, it may have hurt but if you tell your puppy off, get annoyed, shout at them or hit them, you will make them scared of you, lead them to mistrust your hands (and possibly bite more), and it will break down the relationship you have.
-It may even lead them to behaving aggressively in the future or just not trusting you which will lead to other behaviour or training problems.
+Yes, it may have hurt but if you tell your puppy off, get annoyed or shout at them, you will make them scared of you, lead them to mistrust your hands, and it will break down the relationship you have.

-Instead, you have several options – and it will depend on your puppy’s personality, breed and a bit of trial and error, which one will work the best:
+Instead, you have several options and the option(s) you choose will depend on your puppy’s character, breed/breed mix and a bit of trial and error:

-- If it wasn’t – or if it happens again, think about what your puppy’s littermates would do.
-Make a yelp or an ‘ow’ sound – even if they didn’t really hurt you - and then immediately stop playing and turn away from your puppy for 10 seconds so they know that if they use their teeth, the fun stops.
-This way they learn that if they want to play with you, they can’t use teeth – and for sensitive puppies, this is a lesson they learn very quickly.
+- If it wasn’t a one-off or if it happens again immediately stop playing and turn away from your puppy for 10 seconds so they know that if they use their teeth, the fun stops.
+This way they learn that if they want to play with you, they can’t use teeth.

 - When you return to play, introduce a toy into the game that your puppy can bite instead.

-- If the play biting continues, or if your yelp makes your puppy more excited, remove yourself totally from the game for a minute so your puppy knows that if they bite, you really will stop the game and also take away your presence.
+- If the play biting continues, remove yourself totally from the game for a minute so your puppy knows that if they bite, you really will stop the game and also take away your presence.

 - Don’t go for any longer than a minute, and then when you come back to your puppy, carry on as before.
 Dogs don’t hold grudges and neither should you.

-- Sometimes play-biting happens because the puppy is frustrated, has too much energy – or conversely isn’t getting enough sleep (or is over-tired) and so is fractious.
+- Sometimes play-biting happens because the puppy is frustrated, has too much energy or conversely isn’t getting enough sleep.
 Make sure they are getting enough positive interactions, problem-solving brain games, lots of chances to succeed and lots of opportunities for good quality undisturbed sleep.

 - Make sure everyone in the household does the same thing.
 The puppy will just get confused if one person lets them bite and the others don’t.